SFDO-Tooling/CumulusCI/docs/get-started.md

 ### GitHub Enterprise Server Support

-_GitHub Enterprise Server Support is an experiemental feature, and may change._
+_GitHub Enterprise Server Support is an experimental feature that may change._

-As of CumulusCI version 3.66, a new GitHub service type is available named `github_enterprise`.
-The `github_enterprise` service functions similarly to the `github` service but includes a `repo_domain` field that must be supplied to allow connections to a GitHub Enterprise Server.
+As of CumulusCI version 3.66, a new GitHub service type is available named `github_enterprise`  to allow connections to a GitHub Enterprise Server (GES).
+The `github_enterprise` service works like the `github` service but includes a `repo_domain` field that must be supplied with the GES server domain.

 In some cases, you may receive an error connecting to a GitHub Enterprise Server that states "a self-signed certificate is in the chain".
 This may happen when you need to validate server TLS certificates using the system’s certificate authorities, instead of the set of CA certs that is bundled with requests.
 You may need to set a ENV variable `CUMULUSCI_SYSTEM_CERTS` to "True".
 See [](cumulusci-system-certs).